dibyendumajumdar/ravi/readthedocs/ravi-llvm-instructions.rst

 Following versions of LLVM work with Ravi.

 * LLVM 3.7, 3.8, 3.9, 4.0, 5.0, 6.0, 8.0.1
+* LLVM 7.0 was skipped because of unstable ORC api changes
 * LLVM 3.5 and 3.6 should also work but have not been recently tested

 Unless otherwise noted the instructions below should work for LLVM 3.9 and later.